mneck/landgrab/README.md

 3. **Expedition [Surveyor]**

-    Select any tile.
-Any fog tile adjacent to that tile will turn into another tile type.
+    Select any non-Fog tile.
+Any Fog tiles adjacent to that tile will turn into either a Mountain, Forest, Field, Sand, or Water tile.

-4. **Ad Campaign** (event): When played, each Resort produces 1 Coin for each adjacent Forest, Water, and Mountain hex.
-Triggers the Hotelier's primary way to collect Coins.
+4. **Ad Campaign** (event): When played, each Resort produces 2 Coins for each adjacent Forest, Water, and Mountain hex, and 1 Coin for each adjacent Field or Sand hex.
+This is the Hotelier's primary way to collect Coins.

 5. **Extraction** (event): When played, each Industrial Zone produces 1 Wood per adjacent Forest hex and 1 Ore per adjacent Mountain hex.
 Triggers the Industrialist's primary way to collect resources.